TestProjects-Sigma/network_toolkit/README.md

 4. Optionally enter a custom DNS server (e.g., 8.8.8.8 for Google DNS)
 5. Click "Lookup"
 6. View the results in the output window

+### Traceroute Tool

+1. Click on the "Traceroute" button in the sidebar
+2. Enter a hostname or IP address
+3. Optionally adjust the maximum hops and timeout values
+4. Click "Execute Traceroute"
+5. View the hop-by-hop path in the output window

+### Speed Test Tool

+1. Click on the "Speed Test" button in the sidebar
+2. Click "Start Speed Test"
+3. Wait for the test to complete (progress bar shows status)
+4. View your download/upload speeds and latency results

+### WHOIS Lookup Tool

+1. Click on the "WHOIS" button in the sidebar
+2. Enter a domain name
+3. Click "Lookup"
+4. View the domain registration information including owner, dates, and nameservers

+### Port Scanner Tool

+1. Click on the "Port Scanner" button in the sidebar
+2. Enter a host name or IP address
+3. Select common ports using the checkboxes
+4. Optionally enter custom ports in the field (comma-separated)
+5. Click "Start Scan"
+6. View the scan results showing open ports and services

 ## Development